 Location and Hours

-The Center for Academic Advisement is located in Founders Hall 408
+The Office of Academic Advisement and the Oxley Career Education Program is located in Founders Hall 408

 Office hours: Monday - Friday 8:30 a.m. to 4:30 p.m.